victorwctsang/Estimate-Fossil-Extinctions/README.md

 TODO

-**MOST OF THE FILES IN THIS REPO HAS BEEN RIPPED FROM THE THESIS.**
+**MOST OF THE FILES IN THIS REPO HAVE BEEN RIPPED FROM THE THESIS.**